jamestucker1988/apple-microverse-project/README.md

 1 - apple-microverse-project# Project
 ​
-This is an assigned project where we were supposed to replicate/clone a Apple webpage as seen in the link:
+This is an assigned project where we were supposed to replicate/clone a Apple webpage as seen in the link:<a href="https://web.archive.org/web/20140301004610/http://www.apple.com/">click here</a>

 ​
 ​